denysdovhan/less-mix/README.md

     * `.hide-text` - allows you to hide all the text in the block.
     * `.test-border` - a quick way to block a black border of 1 pixel.
     * `.reset-filter` - property allows you to disable the IE-filters.

+### Project ###

+The project created an enthusiast for all web designers, designed to simplify the work with the frequently used properties and make the code more readable and convenient.
+The project __LESS-Mix__ - is an open-source code,and is based on the draft of the dynamic stylistic markup language [LESS](http://lesscss.org/) from [Alexis Sellier](http://cloudhead.io/).
+I will be grateful for the positive feedback well as for criticizing.
+Waiting for your feedbacks on the: [email@denysdovhan.com](mailto:email@denysdovhan.com)

 На Русском
 -----------